 How to Upload Video to Google Drive from PC, Mac, iPhone, iPad, Android

 Google Drive allows Google mailbox users to store, edit, view, and sync files.
 It supports different types of files, including documents, images, audio, and even video in 4K.
 Uploading files to Google drive has many benefits.
 It saves space on your server or storage device, allows you to access files across various devices, and makes it easy to share files with others.
-Well, how can we upload video to Google Drive?
+Well, how can we upload video to Google Drive from Mac/Windows computers, iPhone, Android mobile phones?
 In this article we'll discuss this in detail.

 Table of Contents:

 Method 1.
-Upload video to Google Drive from PC/Mac computer without app
+Upload video to Google Drive from PC/Mac without App

 Step 1.
 On your computer, open https://drive.google.com/.

 Step 2.
 Sign in your Google account.